Buy a rural hospital for $100? Investors pick up struggling institutions for pennies

 "A lot of people aren't willing to put in the time, effort, energy, and work for a small hospital with less than 25 beds.
 But it needs just as much time, energy, and effort as a hospital with 300 beds," Braden said.
 "I just see there's a huge need in rural hospitals and not a lot of people who can focus their time doing it."

 Braden Health's corporate headquarters has 40 employees, according to Kopec, who is Braden's second in command as the company's chief compliance officer.
-He had never worked in a hospital before helping lead a hospital-buying spree at Braden Health.
+He had limited work experience in hospitals before helping lead a hospital-buying spree at Braden Health.

 Since buying that Lexington hospital in 2020, Braden Health has signed deals for three other failing or failed hospitals and has looked at acquiring at least 10 others, mostly in Tennessee and North Carolina.
 Braden Health's strategy is to build mini-networks to share staff and supplies.